Samuel Pitchford Cornish

 In November 1778 he commissioned the London 98, which vessel served as the flagship to the newly promoted Rear-Admiral Thomas Graves in the spring of 1779, and in the late summer he took command of the Invincible 74, possibly on a temporary basis for Captain Charles Saxton.
 He commanded her in the Channel fleet following its retreat before the allied armada in August, and in Admiral Sir George Rodney’s Moonlight Battle with the Spanish on 16 January 1780, where she suffered casualties of three men killed and four wounded.
 He then assisted in the escort of the victaulling vessels that relieved Port Mahon before rejoining the fleet, and he left the Invincible after returning to England in the early spring.

-In May 1781 Cornish was appointed to the Arrogant 74 for service in the Channel, and after going out to the Leeward Islands in January 1782 he commanded her at the Battle of the Saintes on 12 April, although his ship did not suffer any casualties.
+In May 1781 Cornish was appointed to the Arrogant 74 for service in the Channel, participating in the campaign of June-November, and after going out to the Leeward Islands in January 1782 he commanded her at the Battle of the Saintes on 12 April, although his ship did not suffer any casualties.
 When the Leeward Islands fleet sailed north for the winter under the orders of Admiral Hugh Pigot he remained cruising off Boston under the orders of Rear-Admiral Lord Hood.
 Returning home, the Arrogant was paid off in July 1783.